Morag Wise, Lady Wise

 Morag Barbara Wise, Lady Wise, (born 22 January 1963) is the President of the Scottish Tribunals and a Senator of the College of Justice, a judge of the Scotland's Supreme Courts.
+Wise is also the Chair of Governors of Fettes College.

 Early life and education

-Wise was born on 11 January 1963 to Barbara (née Gillies) and Leslie James Wise.
+Wise was born on 22 January 1963 to Barbara (née Gillies) and Leslie James Wise.

 She studied law at the University of Aberdeen graduating in 1985 with an LLB with first class honours, followed in 1986 with a Diploma in Legal Practice.
 In 1995, she received her LL.M. from McGill University, Montreal.

 Legal career

 Wise became a solicitor in 1989 and joined Morton Fraser LLP.
 In 1993, she was called to the bar, joining Westwater Advocates, and specialised in family law.
 Wise became a Queen's Counsel in 2005, and was appointed a Temporary Judge of the Court of Session in 2008.
 On 6 February 2013, she was appointed a Senator of the College of Justice, taking the judicial title Lady Wise.

 In 2005, Wise became a member of the Disciplinary Committee of the Faculty of Advocates She became chair of the Advocates' Family Law Association in 2007, having served as vice chair since 2000.

 On 7 December 2021, it was announced that Wise had been appointed to the Inner House of the Court of Session with effect from 5 January 2022.
 She was sworn of Her Majesty's Privy Council on 12 April 2022 allowing her the honorific The Right Honourable.

 On 5 April 2023, she was appointed President of Scottish Tribunals, succeeding Lord Woolman.